 3 Healthy Holiday Tips To Savor the Season

-Lauren and I have been cooking up a storm these past couple of months in preparation for our recent healthy holiday cooking demonstrations at Cal State San Marcos.
+We have been cooking up a storm these past couple of months in preparation for our recent healthy holiday cooking demonstrations at Cal State San Marcos.
 We whipped up some tasty treats, boosted a few holiday classic side dishes, created some quick and healthy potluck party foods, and crafted a sparkling mocktail to bring on the holiday cheer.

 While we love traditional holiday foods (hello grandma’s apple pie), we thought we’d share a few simple tricks to eat well and savor the flavors of the season.